 It did not take long for Eliza’s muscle memory to kick into gear, and within months she had achieved selection to the Australian team for the 2018 Commonwealth Games on the Gold Coast, QLD.

 In her first appearance at a Commonwealth Games since 2006, Eliza contested two events – the women’s 1500m T54 and women’s marathon T54 – and won a silver medal in the marathon.
-Having crossed the line just 13 seconds behind the gold medallist, Australian It girl Madison de Rozario, it was clear that Eliza was back …Read More
+Having crossed the line just 13 seconds behind the gold medallist, Australian superstar Madison de Rozario, it was clear that Eliza was back and …Read More